mawaeg/OpenESPTemp/README.md

 <img src="docs/_assets/assembled_sensor.webp" alt="Assembled sensor" width="480px">

 ### Building the OpenESPTemp Firmware

+> **_NOTE:_** The newer releases include a .bin file which can just be flashed, as the configuration is not compiled anymore.
+If you want to use the precompiled binaries you can skip this.

 - The firmware can be compiled and flashed with [PlatformIO](https://platformio.org/).
+   - If you just want to flash the precompiled firmware you can also just use [esptool](https://github.com/espressif/esptool)
 - By default the sensor connects to a given WIFI network and sends data every 15 minutes to a given api endpoint.

 #### Compile